 A statistics poster is a display containing two or more related graphics that summarize a set of data, look at the data from different points of view, and answer specific questions about the data.
 The competition is open to all K-12 students in Pennsylvania in the four grade level categories: K-3, 4-6, 7-9, and

 10-12.
 Cash prizes and certificates are awarded for first, second, third, and fourth place in each category.
 Certificates are awarded for honorable mentions in each category.
 The winning posters from the Pennsylvania Competition are submitted to the National Statistics Poster Competition.
-In 2019, 471 posters from a total of 721 students were entered for the
+In 2020, 402 posters were entered for the

 Primary Audience: Students from K-12